-Sites that you have successfully connected can appear in the Not authenticated state when you establish a new login session to the vSphere Web Client and the previous login session has timed out.
-In this case, the Not authenticated state reflects the connection to the remote site from the vSphere Web Client and not the state of the connection between the sites.
+Sites that you have successfully connected appear in the Not authenticated state when you establish a new login session to the vSphere Web Client.
+The Not authenticated state reflects the connection to the remote site from the vSphere Web Client and not the state of the connection between the sites.
 If the two sites are running, vSphere Replication still performs replications at the schedules that you have configured.
-To restore the Connected state in the vSphere Web Client, you must provide the login credentials for the remote site.
+To restore the Connected state for the current vSphere Web Client session, you must provide the login credentials for the remote site.

 - In the vSphere Web Client, select the vCenter Server to which the vSphere Replication is registered.